petershaw23/wifi-notify/README.md

 ## using the bot

-type command, or use pre-defined commands (defined via BotFather -> edit bot -> set commands)
+type command, or use pre-defined pop-up-commands (defined via BotFather -> edit bot -> set commands)

 `/wifi`  scan and send found devices in a list